mike111-droid/WireGuardHSM-linux/README.md

 # WireguardHSM-linux

 ## Introduction
-This program is the attempt to include a Hardware Security Module into the [Wireguard VPN](https://github.com/WireGuard).
-For this I used the [SmartCard-HSM USB Token](https://www.cardomatic.de/SmartCard-HSM-4K-USB-Token).
-In order for two communications peers to use this feature you need to identical keys on two seperat SmartCard-HSM's.
-The following will describe how to setup this application on Linux Ubuntu 20.04 (Disclaimer: It might work on other distros and versions too but was not tested there).
+This program is an attempt to include a Hardware Security Module into the [Wireguard VPN](https://github.com/WireGuard).
+For this, I used the [SmartCard-HSM USB Token](https://www.cardomatic.de/SmartCard-HSM-4K-USB-Token).
+In order for two communications peers to use this feature, you need identical keys on two seperate SmartCard-HSM's.
+The following will describe how to set up this application on Linux Ubuntu 20.04 (Disclaimer: It might work on other distros and versions as well but was not tested there).

 ## Setting up the SmartCard-HSM's
 1. **Installing swissbit driver for SmartCard-HSM**: The necessary instructions are all in [SmartCard-HSM Starterkit](http://www.cardcontact.de/download/sc-hsm-starterkit.zip)